rossmacarthur/sheldon/README.md

 ### `shell`

-Indicates the shell that you are using **sheldon** with.
+Indicates the shell that you are using Sheldon with.
 If this field is set to `bash` the global [`match`](#match) default configuration will use Bash relevant defaults.
 If you are using Zsh you don't need to set this value but you may set it to `zsh`.
 For example